uriahsanders/Sasasame/README.md

 ### Personal

 You can use Sasame to keep track of all your thoughts and ideas, and stitch them together when you find a useful place for them.
 Take notes and share them, perhaps they can become a small part of someone else's larger project.

+In the future, Sasame will be a desktop and phone application that can be used to modularize personal data and share/recieve at will.

 Study on Sasame, create on Sasame, debate on Sasame.